All Episodes

 But beyond all that, I also want technology to be a servant of the environment, to make the environment better.

-And the truth is the uh American Indians made many changes to the landscape, so we really don't know.
+And the truth is the American Indians made many changes to the landscape, so we really don't know.

-And DDT also saved in uh 1974 some of the Douglas fir trees where they had the spotted owl fight two decades later in Oregon.
+And DDT also saved in 1974 some of the Douglas fir trees where they had the spotted owl fight two decades later in Oregon.

-All right, uh John Burlow, I appreciate the book, Eco Freaks, recommended to uh to our listeners as uh good reading material, and it's a great uh effort to redress the factual balance here.
+John Burlaugh, I appreciate the book, EcoFreaks, recommended to our listeners as good reading material, and it's a great effort to redress the factual balance here.

-John, thanks for being on too.
+John, thanks for being on, too.

 I appreciate it.